msjurado/win365-http-graph-example/README.md

 # win365-http-graph-example
 Basic example using http calls to Microsoft graph API for authentication and calling a Windows 365 endpoint.
-Example is using registered app in Azure with certification authentication.
+Example is using registered app in Azure with certificate authentication.

 #### Create a self signed cert for testing called w365.key and a public cert called w365.pem
 ```bash